Stewardship Foundation

 This foundation does not have a public application process.

-The Stewardship Foundation explicitly states: "The foundation has indicated it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The Stewardship Foundation explicitly states: "The foundation has indicated it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 How Grants Are Awarded: